Amazon names new CEO for its consumer business

 “If you believe that equation will change over time (which I do), there’s *a lot* of potential for us,” he wrote.

-The New York Times contributed to this report.
+Information from The New York Times is included in this report.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.